audioarchitect/next-event-manager/README.md

 ## Frontend

 This application was built using React and Next.js.
 Next.js uses file-based routing, so the main entry point to the events dashboard is found at /pages/events/index.js.
-In this component, I used React Query to fetch and cache the data from the
+In this component, I used React Query to fetch and cache the data from the server and handle mutations.

+All of the UI components for the summary, filters, and table sections can be found in the /components directory.

+For the UI, I used Tailwind CSS and the Daisy-UI component library.
+I probably would not select Daisy-UI for a production build, but I used it because it was a free library that utilized Tailwind.

+Some additional logic can be found in /services/event-services.js

 ## Backend

-This application also implements a basic REST API that allows for events to be listed, created, and updated.
+This application implements a basic REST API that allows for events to be listed, created, and updated.
 You can view the API files at /pages/api/index.js and /pages/api/eventId.js.
 I used SQLite for the DB, and Prisma as an ORM for working with the DB.
 You can view the DB schema at /prisma/schema.prisma

+The DB also contains a User table, in which I inserted 4 users which have been assigned as owners.
+However, I did not expose any endpoints to access Users.

+## Comments
+I had to make some sacrifices due to time constraints.
+For one, I only supported assigning a single user as an Event owner.
+I had tried to support multiple users, but was having issues and in order to not spent too much time, I switched to single User, which allowed me not to need an additional Event_User join table.
+I would have liked for the domains and subdomains to have structured in the DB, rather than just string fields, but I felt this was good enough for this exercise.
+I also would have liked to have fetched the list of Users to be used in the UI, but I just ended up hard coding this, along with the domain and subdomain names in /utils/ui-schema.js.
+In a production app, I would not hard code any of these things in the front-end.